 After spending time with these women, I came away thinking how great it would be if women like this were not only running their own brands, but big ‘corporate’ beauty.
 Imagine the changes in big business if decisions were based around shared personal experiences, and empathy and understanding for your main client – being women – because you had been through the very same thing yourself.
 Yes, the men’s market is growing, but women are the biggest beauty consumers.
 It’s our market.

 Time and time again, when you hear of the ‘big’ jobs in beauty becoming available, they nearly always go to men.
 Middle-aged white men to be exact.
 Why?
 Are you telling me that nowhere in the industry was there a female that could do that role?
 Nonsense.
 And buyers in certain areas (not all).
 Too many times I’ve had a meeting with a male buyer that had been transferred from bedding, that literally had no clue what I was talking about when referencing comparative brands.
-It would be like me taking a job in gaming or the car industry.
-I’d literally be:

 Even one of our own professional ‘bodies’, previously only open to women, have taken in men, leading to myself and a lot of friends letting our membership slide.